 Utopia For Realists is a book by the Dutch historian Rutger Bregman which describes three ways we can make the world a better place.
 Hence the use of the word utopia.

-Bregman propose we introduce a universal basic income, a 15-hour workweek and open borders.
+Bregman proposes we introduce a universal basic income, a 15-hour workweek and open borders.
 Policies he states would lead to less poverty, better overall happiness and more opportunities for those in less developed countries.

-These ideas might seem like pie in the sky optimism, but they are backed by evidence and not as fanciful as you might think.
+These ideas might seem like pie-in-the-sky optimism, but they are backed by evidence and not as fanciful as you might think.

 Support for universal basic income is increasing all the time and has been rolled out in various countries.
 A 15-hour workweek was predicted to have occurred by the end of the 20th century by the economist John Maynard Keynes.
 With the rise of automation and advances in technology, it might yet come to pass.

 Open borders are the most optimistic of the three, but there are examples of this already.
 The Schengen Zone in the European Union and Australia and New Zealand operate an open borders policy.
 With political will, this can be achieved across the globe, leading to more prosperity.

 Bregman’s lofty goals and his reasoning behind them make Utopia For Realists one of the most fascinating utopian books you can read.